SBNSoftware/sbncode/sbnanalysis/README.md

     mkdir build && cd build  # A directory for build products cmake ..  # Configure the build system make install  # Build
+    source bin/setup_sbnanalysis.sh  # Set up environment

+Note that the setup script `setup_sbnanalysis.sh` is created during the build and contains absolute paths to the installation location.

 The `cmake` command accepts many useful options.
 For example: